 The Bank is fully integrated into DB Group's liquidity risk management framework, and as such performs local liquidity stress tests on a regular basis.
 The local stress test framework is derived from DB Group's global stress testing framework.
 Local stress test results are computed based on the standards described in the Group Liquidity Stress Testing Methodology.
 Stress parameters are adjusted to cover local market and product specifications and are discussed at the local ALCO.
 The parameters are locally verified and documented by the business areas, and subject to the model validation process carried out by an independent risk function, i.e. Liquidity Risk Management ("LRM").
-Liquidity Stress Test results are monitored by LRM on a daily basis, discussed regularly in the local ALCO, and brought to the attention of the MANCO and the local Management Board.
+Liquidity Stress Test results are measured against the pre-defined risk limits and monitored by LRM on a daily basis, discussed regularly in the local ALCO, and brought to the attention of the MANCO and the local Management Board.